VeliCanAydin/velicanaydin/README.md

 ### About Me

 - 🛠 &nbsp; I am currently learning Javascript and React for Front-end, Node.js and PostgreSQL for Back-end.   <br />
-- 💻 &nbsp; At the same time, I am interested in many topics such as internet protocols, Tailwind CSS, TDD, RestAPI, Caching, Cloud, Docker, Kubernetes.
+- 💻 &nbsp; At the same time, I am interested in many topics such as internet protocols, Tailwind CSS, TDD, RestAPI, Caching, Cloud, Docker and Kubernetes.
 - 📧 &nbsp; Get in touch: velicanaydin1044@gmail.com.